Copyright 2025 Thousand Brains Project

 self,

-agents: List[HabitatAgent],
+agents: list[HabitatAgent],

-data_path: str | None = None,
+data_path: str | Path | None = None,

 scene_id: str | None = None,